SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/register-device.md

 ![Single device reg result for duplicated device with endpoint](/images/device-protocols/lwm2m/lwm2m-device-reg-single-duplicated-device.png)

-For bulk device registrations, the information about duplicate LWM2M devices will be displayed under the [LWM2M connector device's](#connector-device) operation result.
+For bulk device registrations, the information about duplicate LWM2M devices will be displayed under the [LWM2M connector device](#connector-device)'s operation result.

 ![LWM2M bulk device registration connector operation with a duplicated device with endpoint](/images/device-protocols/lwm2m/lwm2m-connector-device-bulk-device-reg-res-with-1-duplicate.png)

+### Device deletion

+During LWM2M device registration also the tenant route information is stored in the cluster tenant.
+In order to remove the device, besides deleting the device from the [Device Management > All Devices](/users-guide/device-management/#viewing-devices) list also a connector operation needs to be executed to remove tenant route information from the cluster tenant.
+See LWM2M connector device's [cleanup cluster tenant objects for endpoint](#lwm2m-cleanup-cluster-tenant-objects-for-endpoint-connector-operation) section for more information.